Investigating the Design-Science Connection in a multi-week Engineering Design (ED)-based introductory physics laboratory task: Findings Discussion

 \subsection{What about the Design--Science Gap then?}

-The literature is replete with diverse definitions, notions, and interpretations of `design thinking', `science', and `scientific thinking'.
-Indeed, we question whether a singular definition could or should exist, as this might constrain human thought.
-The future of human understanding remains unpredictable, and any attempt to rigidly define such terms could stifle intellectual progress.
+The literature is replete with diverse definitions, interpretations, and perspectives on terms such as `design', `design thinking', `design-based thinking', `engineering design', `science', and `scientific thinking' (see Section~\ref{sec:II.E}).
+Indeed, we question whether a singular, fixed definition is appropriate, as such an approach might not fully capture the richness and diversity of these concepts across various educational contexts.
+Drawing on Gee's perspective, our view is that these terms serve as useful \textit{``tools of inquiry''} or \textit{``thinking devices''}~\cite[p.37]{gee2014discourse} that guide our understanding.
+In this light, flexible interpretations of these terms can enhance our ability to engage with them in meaningful ways.
 Be this as it may, we have yet to consider the various interpretations and notions of these concepts that students are entitled to develop!
 This diversity complicates the task of arriving at a universal definition for the `design--science gap'.

-Although this study draws inspiration by the works of Chao et al.~\cite{chao2017bridging}, Kolodner et al.~\cite{ kolod_punt_2003}, Vattam and Kolodner~\cite{vattam2008foundations}, and Chase et al.~\cite{chase2019learning}, we sought a more analytic approach that better aligns with the specific requirements of our undergraduate physics context.
+Although this study draws inspiration by the works of Chao {\em et al.}~\cite{chao2017bridging}, Kolodner {\em et al.}~\cite{ kolod_punt_2003}, Vattam and Kolodner~\cite{vattam2008foundations}, and Chase {\em et al.}~\cite{chase2019learning}, we sought a more analytic approach that better aligns with the specific requirements of our undergraduate physics context.
 Our efforts to operationalize design and science thinking, in the context of this study, were steps towards understanding the notion of design--science gap.

-In one of his scholarly essays, Nigel Cross~\cite[p.226]{cross1982designerly} identifies five key aspects of designerly thinking: Designers tackle ``ill-defined'' problems, adopt a ``solution-focused'' approach to problem-solving, think ``constructively'', and use ``codes'' that translate abstract requirements into concrete objects.
+In one of his scholarly essays, Nigel Cross~\cite[p.226]{cross1982designerly} identifies five key aspects of designerly thinking: Designers tackle \textit{``ill-defined''} problems, adopt a \textit{``solution-focused''} approach to problem-solving, think \textit{``constructively''}, and use \textit{``codes''} that translate abstract requirements into concrete objects.
 If we contend that these aspects are equally applicable to contemporary science practitioners, it is unlikely that we would encounter substantial opposition.

 Given such ambiguities, discussing a `gap' between design and science may not be particularly meaningful.
 Furthermore, interpretations of these terms are often practitioner-dependent, which is rightfully so.
 For instance, a business professional might prioritize economic considerations, an engineer might focus on practical implementation with relatively less concern for underlying scientific principles, an environmentalist may be more inclined towards habitat integrity, safety etc., while a physics educator might emphasize the understanding and application of physics concepts.
 This is despite the fact that all practitioners would agree that money matters.
 This variability extends to mathematicians and practitioners in other scientific disciplines.
 Furthermore, the variability is twofold: determining `which aspects' of design or science to focus on and deciding `to what depth' — both of which add to the complexities in the notion of `design--science gap'.